Monitoring and Logging

 { "Version": "2012-10-17", "Statement": [ { "Effect": "Allow", "Action": [ "logs:CreateLogGroup", "logs:CreateLogStream", "logs:PutLogEvents" ], "Resource": "*" } ] }

-Next, create a new role with the name AWSAppSyncPushToCloudWatchLogsRole, and attach the above policy to this role.
-Edit the trust relationship for this role to have the following:
+Next, create a new role with the name AWSAppSyncPushToCloudWatchLogsRole, and attach the newly created policy to the role.
+Edit the trust relationship for this role to the following:

 { "Version": "2012-10-17", "Statement": [ { "Effect": "Allow", "Principal": { "Service": "appsync.amazonaws.com" }, "Action": "sts:AssumeRole" } ] }

-You can use CloudWatch metrics to monitor and provide alerts about specific events that can be triggered by HTTP status codes or by latency, such as the overall GraphQL request and response latency.
-The following are the metrics that are emitted.
+You can use CloudWatch metrics to monitor and provide alerts about specific events that can result in HTTP status codes or from latency.
+The following metrics are emitted:

 -